Base classes for triangulations

 INPUT:

 • simplex – iterable, for example a list.
-The elements are the vertex indices of the simplex.
+The elements are the vertex indices of the simplex

-An integer that uniquely specifies the simplex.
+OUTPUT: integer that uniquely specifies the simplex

 EXAMPLES: